Access More Boat Tests

 Warranty

-All 2019 gas-powered Sea Ray SDX models (both sterndrive and outboard) feature Sea Ray’s 5-year, bow-to-stern factory warranty on the boat and its components from defects in materials and workmanship.
-The engine is covered for the same 5-year period.
-In addition to the 5-year bow-to-stern coverage, all sport boats also have a limited lifetime structural hull/deck warranty to original owner.
+All 2019 gas-powered Sea Ray SDX models (sterndrive and outboard) feature Sea Ray’s five-year bow-to-stern factory warranty on the boat and its components from defects in materials and workmanship.
+The engine is covered for the same five-year period.
+In addition to the five-year bow-to-stern coverage, all sport boats also have a limited lifetime structural hull/deck warranty to the original owner.

 Observations